No ratings yet

-Basic Pizza Dough (Overnight)
+Best Pizza Dough Recipe (Overnight)

-Jump to Recipe
+Jump to Recipe ▼

 This post may contain affiliate links.
 Please see our disclosure policy.

-5 Ingredients You Need for Pizza Dough
+5 Ingredients You Need for the best Pizza Dough

-• 2 cups cold water
+• 2 cups cool water (room temperature or slightly warmer)

 • 5 cups bread flour